-Nebraska may pride itself for having the 2nd lowest unemployment rate in the country,1 for single mothers who rely on minimum-wage jobs, they still fare worst even in the best of times.
+Nebraska may have the 2nd lowest unemployment rate in the country,1 yet for single mothers who rely on minimum-wage jobs, they still fare worst.

-Given the rising cost of living, the state nevertheless makes certain that financial assistance is always available in a variety of forms for its most vulnerable families.
+Given the rising cost of living, the state makes certain that financial assistance is always available in a variety of forms for its most vulnerable families.

-The state of Nebraska participates in several federal-initiated programs designed to help lower income, single-parent families cope with life’s uncertainties.
+The “Cornhusker State” participates in several federal-initiated programs designed to help lower income, single parent families cope with life’s uncertainties.

 Nebraska Aid to Dependent Children (ADC) provides small cash assistance to low-income families with children up to 18 years of age.
 It is used to pay for family living expenses like rent, utilities, food, clothing, and other necessities.

 Work-eligible recipients are required to participate in Employment First program, Nebraska’s employment program tied to ADC.
 Single-parent households require 30 hours of weekly work-related activities.

 Cash aid is temporary & limited to 60 months of lifetime assistance for work-eligible individuals.
 In addition to cash aid, most Nebraska ADC recipients may qualify for Medicaid and food assistance.

 Now there is no need to mail in a paper application.
 You can apply online via ACCESSNebraska — the official website to apply for public assistance benefit programs in Nebraska.

 SNAP helps low-income people buy food.
 It’s not necessary to be receiving other public assistance in order to be eligible, but Nebraskans don’t receive SNAP automatically — they must apply and be found eligible.

 You may qualify for benefits if your household’s gross monthly income is at or under 130 percent of the federal poverty guidelines.
-Single mothers & elderly SSI recipients are more likely to receive SNAP benefits than others.
+Single mothers and elderly SSI recipients are more likely to receive SNAP benefits than others.

 Medicaid offers health care coverage for Nebraska residents who meet the program’s eligibility requirements for Medicaid.
 It covers families with children, pregnant women, and people who are aging, blind and disabled.